knative-extensions/eventing-rabbitmq/samples/source/README.md

 ## Configuration

-Demo creates a `PerfTest` and has it executes a loop where it send 1 event per second for 30 seconds, and then no events for 30 seconds to the `RabbitMQ Cluster Exchange` called `eventing-rabbitmq-source`, created by the `RabbitMQ Source`.
+Demo creates a `PerfTest` and has it executes a loop where it sends 1 event per second for 30 seconds, and then no events for 30 seconds to the `RabbitMQ Cluster Exchange` called `eventing-rabbitmq-source`, created by the `RabbitMQ Source`.

 Demo creates a `Source` with and exchange configuration for it to read messages from the `eventing-rabbitmq-source` `Exchange` and to send them to the `event-display` `sink` after the translation to CloudEvents.